KTH-EXPECA/docs/source/images/index.rst

 A lightweight base image that provides:

-- **SSH support** - allows secure access into the container using either a public or private IP address.
+- **SSH support** - Allows secure access into the container using either a public or private IP address.
-- **Docker-in-Docker (DIND)** - enables running Docker inside the container.
+- **Docker-in-Docker (DIND)** - Enables running Docker inside the container.

 **Environment Variables**